International First-Time Undergraduate Students

 - Show proficiency in English or plan to enroll in BridgePathways®, our on-campus intensive English program.

-To ensure adequate time for processing applications and the delivery of I-20s, international students are encouraged to apply no later than May 1 for the fall semester and October 1 for the spring semester.
+To ensure adequate time for processing applications and the delivery of the I-20, international students are encouraged to apply no later than May 1 for the fall semester and October 1 for the spring semester.

 Office of International Programs and Services Admission Requirements